Slyack/allumeria-translator/README.md

-    -check                   : Compare default and translated files to see if an update is needed -merge                   : Merge a new keys file with your old translations -print                   : Display contents of a file -get <key>               : Search the output file for a specific key -set <key> <translation> : Manually set or update the translation of a specific key in the output file -auto                    : Automatically go through all untranslated keys in the output file.
+    -check                   : Compare default and translated files to see if an update is needed -merge                   : Merge a new keys file with your old translations -print                   : Display contents of a file -find <text>             : Searches the output file for any key or translation containing the given text -get <key>               : Search the output file for a specific key -set <key> <translation> : Manually set or update the translation of a specific key in the output file -auto                    : Automatically go through all untranslated keys in the output file.